An in-depth report on the causes, diagnosis, treatment, and prevention of periodontal disease.

 Restorative and Cosmetic Treatments

-Crown lengthening: is a surgical procedure performed to expose more of the tooth.
+A surgical procedure performed to expose more of the tooth.
 It involves readjusting the gum and bone levels by removing small sections of bone and resewing the gums into a new position to allow more tooth exposure.

 In addition to regular visits to a dentist, the best prevention for periodontal disease takes place at home.
 Healthy habits and good oral hygiene, including daily brushing and flossing, are critical in preventing gum disease and maintaining good oral health after periodontal treatment.